earthytonez/earthyappz/apps/earthymaw/README.md

     5. Modulate "FMBell" Synth

     Refactor Function Parameters to Types
-    A Trigger should be a type that includes Gate.
+    A GateTrigger should be a type that includes Gate.

 2. Make Synthesizers, Sequencers and Arrangers Browseable and Searchable.
     1. Make the bar on the left.